Secure coding guidelines

 Do not use binary formatters.

-Code Access Security and Security-Transparent Code will not be supported as a security boundary with partially trusted code.
+Code Access Security and Security-Transparent Code are not supported as a security boundary with partially trusted code.
 We advise against loading and executing code of unknown origins without putting alternative security measures in place.
 The alternative security measures are:

 Operating system (OS) users and permissions

 Security-neutral code does nothing explicit with the security system.
 It runs with whatever permissions it receives.
-Although applications that fail to catch security exceptions associated with protected operations (such as using files, networking, and so on) can result in an unhandled exception, security-neutral code still takes advantage of the .NET Framework security technologies.
+Although applications that fail to catch security exceptions associated with protected operations (such as using files, networking, and so on) can result in an unhandled exception, security-neutral code still takes advantage of the security technologies in .NET.

 A security-neutral library has special characteristics that you should understand.
-Suppose your library provides API elements that use files or call unmanaged code; if your code does not have the corresponding permission, it will not run as described.
+Suppose your library provides API elements that use files or call unmanaged code.
+If your code doesn't have the corresponding permission, it won't run as described.
 However, even if the code has the permission, any application code that calls it must have the same permission in order to work.
-If the calling code does not have the right permission, a SecurityException appears as a result of the code access security stack walk.
+If the calling code doesn't have the right permission, a SecurityException appears as a result of the code access security stack walk.

 Additionally, if your code accepts user input from the Internet or other unreliable sources, you must be careful about malicious input.

-Instead of giving all applications that use these wrappers unmanaged code rights, it is better to give these rights only to the wrapper code.
+Instead of giving unmanaged code rights to all applications that use these wrappers, it's better to give these rights only to the wrapper code.
 If the underlying functionality exposes no resources and the implementation is likewise safe, the wrapper only needs to assert its rights, which enables any code to call through it.
 When resources are involved, security coding should be the same as the library code case described in the next section.
 Because the wrapper is potentially exposing callers to these resources, careful verification of the safety of the native code is necessary and is the wrapper's responsibility.

-This is the most powerful and hence potentially dangerous (if done incorrectly) approach for security coding: Your library serves as an interface for other code to access certain resources that are not otherwise available, just as the classes of the .NET Framework enforce permissions for the resources they use.
+The following approach is the most powerful and hence potentially dangerous (if done incorrectly) for security coding: your library serves as an interface for other code to access certain resources that aren't otherwise available, just as the .NET classes enforce permissions for the resources they use.
 Wherever you expose a resource, your code must first demand the permission appropriate to the resource (that is, it must perform a security check) and then typically assert its rights to perform the actual operation.